nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The quantity to dispense, if available as a numerical value.
-When the unit of the quantity to dispense are coded they should be included along with the system.
+When quantity to dispense is available as a numerical value this **MUST** be used.
+When the unit of the quantity to dispense is coded this **SHOULD** be included along with the system.

 If quantity is a textual value, then the extension dispenseRequest.quantityText **MUST** be used.